RohitMalwal/RohitMalwal/README.md

 # 👋 Hi, I'm Rohit Malwal!
-### 🚀 Full Stack Developer | 💻 Self-Taught Programmer | 📚 Lifelong Learner
+### 🚀 Back End Developer | 💻 Self-Taught Programmer | 📚 Lifelong Learner

 Welcome to my GitHub profile!
 I'm an **intermediate programmer** passionate about creating impactful and innovative web applications.

 ---

 ## 🌟 About Me
-- 🔧 **Full Stack Development:** Skilled in both frontend and backend technologies.
+- 🔧 **Back End Development:** Skilled in both frontend and backend technologies.
 Mainly focus on backend in AI/ML.
 - 📖 **Currently Learning:** Expanding my expertise in programming to master advanced concepts.
 - 🌱 **Self-Taught Journey:** Continuously exploring new tools and frameworks to stay ahead.